Charles Spofford: Military and NATO

 He served in the US Army during World War II, rising to the rank of brigadier general.
 With his financial background and experience as a lawyer, along with his ability to speak French, he was assigned to Allied Force Headquarters in Algiers as an advisor on economic and supply issues.
 In 1943, he became Chief of Staff of the Allied Military Government and Deputy Chief of Civil Affairs for Sicily and Italy.
 In 1944, he was named Assistant Chief of Staff for Military Government for the whole Mediterranean theater.
-Wallace Deuel, a reporter for the St. Louis Post-Dispatch, remarked that he had to deal with "some of the most flamboyantly temperamental men of a dozen nationalities the world has ever seen; General George Patton, Field Marshall Bernard Montgomery and General Charles de Gaulle, just to name a few examples, and he got excellent results".
+Wallace Deuel, a reporter for the St. Louis Post-Dispatch, remarked that he had to deal with "some of the most flamboyantly temperamental men of a dozen nationalities the world has ever seen; General George Patton, Field Marshal Bernard Montgomery and General Charles de Gaulle, just to name a few examples, and he got excellent results".
 He earned the Purple Heart, Distinguished Service Medal, Legion of Honor, Croix de Guerre and Order of the British Empire.

 From 1950 to 1952 he served in NATO as a deputy US representative to the North Atlantic Council and later he was chair of the Council of Deputies and chair of the European Coordinating Committee.